tanner-malt/Tanners/content/blog/8th_post.md

 Wanted to add the following to my food library, going to try and mark what i eat on the daily.

 For the record, todays menu is banana huel, some beef jerkey, salted carmel huel, strawberry banana huel, and we will see a flavor when we get home. will probably drink one and a half tonight.
+I also started refrigerating drinks before having them, and its added a lot of flabor

 Little Ceasars deep dish pizza (2770 calories)
 Little Ceasars bacon & cheese crazy Puffs (700 calories) Subway Order (1200 calories)
 Banana Huel (400 calories)
+Salted Caramel Huel (400 Calories)

 Other than that, not much going on.
 Struggling to keep my sleep schedule somewhat normal.